The year is 2150. By some miracle, you’re still alive. The Happiness Machine has finally been invented.

 It’s the American who cares more about his community.25

 The sad truth is that most Americans want to be happier.
 And in wanting to be happier, many of them end up worse for it.
-They might spent more time working in order to increase their salary, and desire greatness and start comparing themselves to the best of their community.
+They might spend more time working in order to increase their salary, and desire greatness and start comparing themselves to the best of their community.

 That’s dangerous – those with a higher salary are slightly happier, but working long hours (the “puritan ideal”) increases divorce risk, hurts health, increases stress, and more.26,27 Those who compare themselves to the highest of standards report lower well-being.25